Timberwolves vs. Suns NBA Playoffs Betting Odds & Prediction

 Timberwolves vs. Suns Betting Trends

-The Suns are 7-3 SU in their last 10 games versus the Timberwolves.
+The Suns are 6-4 SU in their last 10 games versus Minnesota.

 Timberwolves vs. Suns Prediction: